 May 5 – June 2

 What if you could imagine a new world beyond this one?
-Introducing El Más Allá (mahs ah-YAH) – a four-week experience, in which participants work with artist-in-residence, Panca, to create an imaginary world of health and light!
+El Más Allá (mahs ah-YAH) was a four-week virtual experience, in which participants worked with artist-in-residence, Panca, to create an imaginary world of health and light!
 Every Tuesday at 9am, from May 5-June 2, a virtual challenge from Panca was introduced on the Museum’s private Facebook Group to help imagine how characters in El Más Allá live.
 Participants’ creative submissions to each virtual challenge helped provide inspiration for Panca’s next mural that will become a part of The New Children’s Museum’s new art installation coming in 2021.
 In addition, there were virtual drawing and painting tutorials with the artist called Painting with Panca that featured characters from El Más Allá.

 Painting with Panca Video Tutorials:

 Panca (aka Paola Villaseñor) lives and works in Tijuana.
 She is an international artist known for her playful street art, which has appeared everywhere from walls in Mexico City to the galleries of the Museum of Contemporary Art San Diego (MCASD).
 As a child, Panca visited The New Children’s Museum and recalls painting the Painted Object, which was one of her first experiences with painting something on a large scale.
 This left a big impression on her and has inspired her artwork today.
 Her work SMILE, currently adorns the Museum’s entry bridge, welcoming visitors with bright colors and playful smiles.